Watermelon

 Method

 1. Most important – remind kids this is all in the name of science and math.
-It is a controlled environment and spitting is not permitted elsewhere unless evacuating a bug fly-in.
+It is a controlled environment and spitting should only be done with certain rules.

 2. Outside on a nice, non-windy day, set up the white garbage bag by placing one rock on each corner of the bag, on a flat surface.